Skip to main content

 Fixed rate mortgage

 Fixed rate means the interest rate is fixed on your mortgage for an agreed period of time – typically for two, three, five, seven or ten years.
-So your interest rate won’t change even if external interest rates go up or down.
+So your interest rate won’t change during this period even if external interest rates go up or down.

 First legal mortgage